Voldemar-d/fracanim/README.md

 Default range: **coef1** from 1.0 to 2.0, **coef2** from 0.0 to 0.5.

 Number of working threads can be specified for faster images generation and saving.
-Number of (logical) CPU cores is used by default for maximal speed.
+Half number of (logical) CPU cores is used by default.

 **WARNING**: this loads CPU up to 100%, use with care.